ptr727/networkoptix-nx_open/readme.md

 The Components use CMake as a build system.
 CMake 3.19.0+ must be installed (the latest stable version is recommended) and be available on `PATH` as `cmake`.

-- **Linux**: either from https://cmake.org/download/, or from the official Kitware APT repository for Ubuntu (https://apt.kitware.com/).
+- **Linux**: either from <https://cmake.org/download/>, or from the official Kitware APT repository for Ubuntu (<https://apt.kitware.com/>).
 It is recommended to completely remove (`apt purge -y --auto-remove cmake`) the CMake package from the Main repository before installing the one from the Kitware repository.
 - **Windows**: CMake which comes with Microsoft Visual Studio is suitable.
-If desired, a standalone installation of CMake can be performed from https://cmake.org/download/; after installing, choose "Add CMake to the system PATH for all users" and add the path to `cmake.exe` to `CMakeSettings.json` (see the "Building and debugging in Visual Studio" section of this guide).
+If desired, a standalone installation of CMake can be performed from <https://cmake.org/download/>; after installing, choose "Add CMake to the system PATH for all users" and add the path to `cmake.exe` to `CMakeSettings.json` (see the "Building and debugging in Visual Studio" section of this guide).
   - ATTENTION: If you use Cygwin, make sure the Cygwin's `cmake` is not on `PATH`.
-- **MacOS**: Download and install the latest stable CMake version from https://cmake.org/download/.
+- **MacOS**: Download and install the latest stable CMake version from <https://cmake.org/download/>.

 ### Python

 Python 3.8+ should be installed and available on `PATH` either as `python` or `python3`, and for **MacOS** - as `python3.<minor>`.
 In this guide we assume its main command is `python`.

+- **Windows**:
-- **Windows**: a Windows-native (non-Cygwin) version of Python should be installed.
+  - A Windows-native (non-Cygwin) version of Python should be installed.
 A Cygwin version of Python may be installed as well, but must appear on `PATH` as a symlink (this makes it not visible to Windows-native programs including `cmake`).
+  - An easy way to install Python on Windows 10 or 11 is to install Python 3.9 or later from the Windows Store.
 - **Linux**:
   - `distutils` and `pip` must be installed explicitly:

-        ```
+    ```console
     sudo apt install python3-distutils python3-pip
     ```

   - **Ubuntu 18**: Make sure that the right version of Python is installed.
 First, check the currently installed version of `python3`:

-        ```
+    ```console
     python3 --version
     ```

-        If the version is lower than 3.8, update it:
+  - If the version is lower than 3.8, update it:

-        ```
+      ```console
       sudo apt install python3.8
       sudo rm /usr/bin/python3
       sudo ln -s /usr/bin/python3.8 /usr/bin/python3
       ```

 - **MacOS**:

-    ```
+    ```console
     brew install python3.9
     python3.9 -m ensurepip
     ```

 - Python module `pyaml` should be installed into Python:

-    ```
+    ```console
     python -m pip install pyaml
     ```

 ### Conan

 Conan 1.43.x should be installed.
 It is recommended to install Conan by Python's `pip`:

 - **Windows:**
-    ```
+  - Install Conan:

+    ```console
     python -m pip install markupsafe==2.0.1 conan==1.43.2
+    pip --version
+    pip 22.2.2 from C:\Users\[some user]\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.9_qbz5n2kfra8p0\LocalCache\local-packages\Python39\site-packages\pip (python 3.9)
     ```

+  - Add Conan to the User Account PATH variable:
+    - Launch the System Properties window, e.g. type "Edit environment variables for your account" in the Windows Start menu, and click the open link.
+    - The actual path variable will depend on the local install directory of Python and PIP, e.g. run `pip --version` to get the path.
+    - Add the `Scripts` path to the PATH environment variable, e.g. `[some path]\Python39\Scripts`
+    - You may need to logout and log back in to have the new PATH take affect.
+    - Test by running `conan` in a cmd shell.

+        ```console
+        > conan --version
+        Conan version 1.43.2
+        ```

 - **Linux:**

-    ```
+    ```console
     python3 -m pip install markupsafe==2.0.1 conan==1.43.2
     ```